 Summer is particularly busy, any year.
-But this year is even more so: From airport security and baggage handlers through Air Traffic Control to pilots – the entire system cringes under pressure and operates with tiny buffers as the post-COVID ramp up of operations is taking place.
-A summer of disruptions, flight cancellations and aircrew fatigue has started and will likely worsen in the coming weeks.
+But this year is even more so: From airport security and baggage handlers through Air Traffic Control, airlines and pilots – the entire system is expected to cringe under pressure and to operate with tiny buffers.
+A summer of traffic disruptions, potential flight cancellations and aircrew fatigue is expected and will likely worsen in the coming months.

 Crew fatigue, during the workday, or piling up over days or weeks, is therefore a realistic and imminent threat!

 As a pilot, remember that being rested and fully alert is key for safe operations.
 Therefore:

 - If you cannot get enough sleep and/or feel unfit to fly, call in unfit and get rested.
 This is a legal obligation.